 Understanding Your Staffing Firm’s Non-Compete Agreement

-Last time updated: September 15, 2025
+Last time updated: April 27, 2026

 If you’re a staffing professional, it’s likely that at one time or another you’ve considered leaving your company to start your own staffing business.
-You work hard for a paycheck but know that there is no assurance of a big future or financial security.
-You’re excited to explore becoming an entrepreneur but your non-compete and non-solicitation clauses loom.
+You work hard for a paycheck but know there is no assurance of a big future or financial security.
+You’re excited to explore becoming an entrepreneur, but your non-compete and non-solicitation clauses loom.

 Well, maybe not so much.
-Of course we recommend that you seek legal advice or counsel from a law firm and that you respect any agreements you’ve made…however you may find that your non-compete doesn’t hold back your entrepreneurial dream.
+Of course, we recommend that you seek legal advice or counsel from a law firm and that you respect any agreements you’ve made.
+However, you may find that your non-compete doesn’t hold back your entrepreneurial dream.

-What is a Non-Compete or Non- Solicitation Agreement?
+What Is a Non-Compete or Non-Solicitation Agreement?

 Why Do Non-Compete Agreements Matter in the Staffing Industry?